heattard/geo-python/source/exercises/exercise-1.md

 4. Use the file browser on the left side of the Jupyter Lab window to change the name of your notebook file to `Exercise-1.ipynb`.

-## Problem 2 - Create your github repository
+## Problem 2 - Create your git repository
-Note: The steps in Problem 2, 2.5, and Continuing to commit your work are from [this youtube video.](https://www.youtube.com/watch?v=jXpT8eOzzCM)

 1. Go back to your terminal and make sure you are in the `exercise-1` directory